Preserving the Dark Sky

 Night Sky Kits

 Interested in exploring the night sky during your visit to the park?
-Take advantage of Terra Nova National Park's beautiful dark skies and check out a Night Sky Kit from the Activity Centre!
+Take advantage of Terra Nova National Park's beautiful dark skies and check out a Night Sky Kit from the Visitor Centre!

 These kits include binoculars and resources that will help you understand the wonders of the sky.
 Complete the included activities and take home a Star Finder and Moon Gazers Guide to help you continue the fun in your own backyard!
 Identification will be required for sign out.
 Kids, make sure a parent or adult comes along to pick up the kit with you.